top of page

 What happened to Democracy?

 Democratic governments function to serve the people’s interests and establish frameworks that prevent unilateral decision making.
 One core tenet of democracy is representation of the people.
-Without forums or town halls where citizens can voice their concerns, there is no way that governments can verify if their policies are indeed benefiting their citizens.
+Without forums or town halls where citizens can voice their concerns, there is no way that governments can verify if their policies are indeed benefiting their citizens, and not providing out-sized benefit to special interest groups and individuals.
 Recent changes to housing policies allow the Provincial Government to bypass this basic democratic process of ‘checking power’.
 Government over-reach and lack of transparency leaves no room for compromise, eliminating a vital channel between the government and its people.

 Why Public Consultation was Eliminated